Topics Map > •Research Computing

 In the Folder dialog box, enter \\smb.rdf.rice.edu\research

 If you are working on a Windows system that is bound to Rice Active Directory (ADRICE), you provided your credentials at login.
-Click “Finish” and you will see the RDF drive available in the Windows File Explorer.
+For the next step, you can click "Finish" and you will see the RDF drive available in the Windows File Explorer.
+The RDF system already knows who you are and will map you without prompting for a password.

-You will be prompted for a username and password.
-Enter ADRICE\<yournetid> and provide your password when prompted.
+If you select the "Connect Using Different Credentials" option, you will be prompted for a username and password.
+Enter ADRICE\<yournetid> and provide your password when prompted, as seen below:

-You should now see the RDF research share available in the Windows File Explorer.
+4) After the connection dialogs complete, you should now see the share available in the Windows File Explorer under the drive letter that you mapped.

-4) To disconnect, right-click the drive in the Windows File Explorer and select the “Disconnect” option.
+5) To disconnect the shared drive, right-click the drive in the Windows File Explorer and select the “Disconnect” option.

 MacOS